What Is XYY Syndrome?

 Boys with XYY syndrome can develop speech, learning, or social challenges at a young age.
 This can make them more likely to have low self-esteem and lead to school or social problems.

-It's important to speak to your doctor if you have any concerns about your son's physical and emotional development.
+Talk to your doctor if you have any concerns about your son's physical and emotional development.